marksmccann/froyo/docs/fundamentals/html-only-usage.md

 :::info

-Removing the `data-initialize` attribute means the initializer to be can be called more than once.
+The removal of the `data-initialize` attribute means the initializer to be can be called more than once.
 This can be useful if other components, not originally present (e.g. injected asynchronously), need to be initialized.

 :::